luigizuccarelli/iotpaas-project/README.md

 The IOTPAAS system makes use of grafana (for visual display) and prometheus to collect metrics from the consumer and producer services

-It will be up the the user/developer to implement other dashbaords to monitor service like redis, couchbase, kafka, nodes etc.
+It will be up the the user/developer to implement other dashboards to monitor service like redis, couchbase, kafka, nodes etc.

 ## Open Source